spiral-project/ihatemoney/docs/installation.rst

 =========

 Now, if you want to deploy it on your own server, you have many options.
-Two of them are documented at the moment.
+Three of them are documented at the moment.

 *Of course, if you want to contribute another configuration, feel free to open a pull-request against this repository!*